Naa Illu: Plot

 The story is based on innocent people cheated by rich people.
 This film is about an ideal man called Sivaram (Nagayya), who lives happily with his wife (Raja Kumari) and two children.
 They like music very much and want to make their children musicians and singers.
 He is a responsible bank employee by profession.
 He goes to Bombay for a financial transaction and gets money.
 He is trapped by Dhanaraj (Lingamurthy) and gets into the attraction of beautiful Leela (Vidhyavathi).
-He loses the bank money and gets into jail.
+He loses the bank money and goes to jail.
 By the time he returns, the family conditions are poor.
 He is even prepared to do some dirty jobs for the sake of his family.
 His children get encouragement from Balananda Sangham and shine.
 He gets out of his problems and rejoins the family.